Philippine deer: Characteristics

 The Philippine brown deer is relatively smaller than its relative, the sambar deer.
 Its head-and-body length and shoulder height measures 100 to 151 cm, and 55 to 70 cm, respectively.
 Its weight usually ranges from 40 to 60 kg.
-Generally, its color is brown with white tail underside.
-Antlers are common among males which measures 20 to 40 cm.
-Variations in morphology were observed especially in Mindanao populations, but is still unknown at present.
+Generally, its color is brown with a white tail underside.
+Antlers are common among males which measure 20 to 40 cm.
+Variations in morphology were observed especially in Mindanao populations, but are still unknown at present.

 Distribution and habitat

 The Philippine deer is endemic to the Philippines, where it occurs in the islands of Luzon, Polillo and Catanduanes, Mindoro, Samar, Mindanao and Leyte.
-It is possibly extinct in Biliran, Bohol and Marinduque.
+It is possibly extinct in Biliran and Bohol, and was considered to be possibly extinct in Marinduque until local sightings were confirmed in 2022, 2023, and 2026.
 It has also been declared extinct in Dinagat and Siargao Islands.
 Across the country, its population is severely fragmented and reduced.

 The Philippine brown deer generally thrives in a terrestrial environment from sea level up to at least 2900 m.
 It prefers to forage in grasslands under primary and secondary forests.
 However, due to forest denudation and excessive hunting, they are driven uphill to hide in the remaining patches of forests.

 It was introduced to Guam by Mariano Tobias sometime around 1771 to 1772 to be used in recreational hunting.
 The deer subsequently populated other neighboring locales in Micronesia, including the islands of Rota, Saipan and Pohnpei.
 However, in the absence of a natural predator, its population is rapidly expanding in Guam, posing serious threats to the native ecosystem and agricultural lands due to overgrazing.
 Hence, management programs are imposed to significantly reduce the deer population.
 In addition, there have been reports of introduction in Ogasawara Islands, Japan during the late 18th and 19th centuries, which immediately went extinct in 1925.
 A population from Guam was re-introduced after World War II, but followed the same fate years later.